deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Sorry."

 Foster watched him resume his form.
-"So…why you?" he asked.
+"So...why you?" he asked.

 "What do you mean?"
 Adam asked him.